Nathaniel Edwards (soccer): Club career

 In 2023, Edwards played with Vaughan Azzurri in League1 Ontario.

+Toronto FC

 In February 2024, he signed a professional contract with Toronto FC II in MLS Next Pro.
 He made his debut on March 17 in a match against Philadelphia Union II.
 In May 2024, he joined the Toronto FC first team on a short-term loan ahead of a 2024 Canadian Championship match, making his debut in the match on May 21 against CS Saint-Laurent.
 He scored his first goal for Toronto FC II on June 26 in a 2-1 victory over Inter Miami II.
 He signed an additional two short-term loans in July.

 In September 2024, he signed a MLS contract with the Toronto FC first team through the 2025 season, with options for 2026 and 2027.
 In 2025, he was loaned to the second team for some matches.

+Cavalry FC

+In February 2026, Edwards would sign a two year contract with Canadian Premier League club Cavalry FC, with a club option for the 2028 season.